heihoIan/heihoIan/README.md

 I believe the best way to learn is to ship.

-My main tech stack is HTML, CSS, JavaScript, Python, Node.js.
+My main tech stack is HTML, CSS, JavaScript, Python.

 I'm currently working on travel Receipt Tracker — AI-powered trip expense tracker for travelers with receipt scanning, Notion sync, budget tracking.